Structure, organisations and key people

 The Ombudsman’s office also conducts investigations, performs audits and inspections, encourages good administration, and carries out specialist oversight tasks.

-The Commonwealth Ombudsman is also the Defence Force, Immigration, Law Enforcement, Taxation, Postal Industry, Australian Capital Territory and Overseas Students Ombudsman.
+The Commonwealth Ombudsman is also the Defence Force, Immigration, Law Enforcement, Postal Industry, Private Health Insurance, Australian Capital Territory and Overseas Students Ombudsman.

 Last Reviewed: Report an error